jebarb/ibm-attrition/dashboard/final_analysis.md

 ![](final_analysis_files/figure-markdown_strict/unnamed-chunk-10-1.png)

 After tuning parameter we updated our model from using mtry =2 to mtry =3.
-As observed, our moel gives us a better AUC from the previous 0.8435 to 0.8437.
+As observed, our moel gives us a little better AUC.
 There is no huge difference between these two models.
 Our Guess is when we limited the number of mtry (number of the features randomly selected), we also limited the depth of the tree, so the result has smaller variance, since normally the deeper the forest, the smaller bias but bigger variance.

 Accuracy of the model: